-The validity of the securities offered by this prospectus has been passed upon for us by Snell & Wilmer L.L.P., Costa Mesa, California, counsel to Peregrine Pharmaceuticals, Inc. Certain legal matters will be passed upon for any agents or underwriters by counsel for such agents or underwriters identified in the applicable prospectus supplement.
+The validity of the securities offered by this prospectus has been passed upon for us by Snell & Wilmer LLP, Costa Mesa, California, counsel to Peregrine Pharmaceuticals, Inc. Lowenstein Sandler PC, Roseland, New Jersey, is acting as counsel for the placement agent in connection with various matters relating to the securities offered hereby.